Lighthouses of Bermuda

 February 2004, and returned in May after restoration and replacement

-was reported to be in need of renovations; currently visitors
+was reported to be in need of renovations, and visitors

 on the highest point of the island in Southampton Parish, southwest

 of Hamilton.
-Site and tower open daily year round.
+Site and tower open daily year round except for February.
 Operator:

 Bermuda Department of Marine and Ports Services.
 Site manager: Gibbs